-- Create the Space National Guard as the primary combat reserve component to the U.S. Space Force - Resourced the National Guard to support current and emerging space warfighting requirements - Support H.R.3048/S.3697, Space National Guard Establishment Act National Guard space unit locations provide access to a robust aerospace industrial base delivering synergy through recruiting from industry while providing highly sought-after employees with signifi- Continued 🕨 cant military service.
+- Support the Space National Guard Establishment Act to create the Space National Guard as the primary combat reserve component to the U.S. Space Force - Resource the National Guard to support current and emerging space warfighting requirements National Guard space unit locations provide access to a robust aerospace industrial base delivering synergy through recruiting from industry while providing highly sought-after employees Continued with significant military service.
 Most unit members have an average of 7-10 years of space and technology experience, and an estimated 67% work full-time in engineering, aerospace, and cyber industries.
-Allowing the Space Force to continue without this capacity creates a critical gap in capability and capacity and eliminates expertise that resides in Air National Guard space units.
+Allowing the Space Force to continue without this capacity creates a critical gap in capability and capacity, eliminating expertise that resides in Air National Guard space units.
 It is essential to the Total Force mission that Guardsmen continue to bring their unique expertise to the space mission and the Space Force as members of a Space National Guard.
 Unlike the active duty and reserve, most Guardsmen spend most of their careers in one unit developing deep expertise, and warfighting experience that can uniquely be brought to bear for state and federal requirements.
 The cost of establishing a Space National Guard is substantially less than previously reported.
 Chief of the National Guard Bureau, General Daniel Hokanson, testified in May 2021, "The actual cost is about \$200,000 and that's just to change the name tapes on their uniforms, the sign outside their buildings and the flags of the units.
 The units already exist, they're already performing the mission today.
 We don't need any additional MILCON or infrastructure.
 We're basically just taking the folks doing the mission today and instead of Air Force it'll say Space Force on their name tag."